 PROTECT OUR POLLINATORS HABITAT FUND

-PPAN’s Pollinator Habitat small grants program offers financial and educational resources to community organizations, businesses, governments, schools, farms, tribes, public housing, and other institutions to support the development of healthy pollinator habitat.
+PPAN’s Pollinator Habitat small grants program offers financial and educational resources to community organizations, businesses, governments, schools, farms, Indigenous Nations, public housing, and other institutions to support the development of healthy pollinator habitat.

 Through collaboration with pollinator and habitat experts, we provide support to successful applicants.
 This program is backed by the Colorado Pollinator License Plate Fund and other designated donations.
 The primary criteria for grants include the use of funds to develop, expand, restore, or protect pollinator habitats, within agreed upon parameters.
 We prioritize projects that: are located within marginalized communities; maximize community outreach; increase biodiversity; and that have matching funds or existing capacity to implement.